Files / United States

 22/12/2025

-4. Renaming the Department of Defense to the Department of War and increasing its budget
+4. Renaming the Department of Defense to the Department of War and Increasing Its Budget

-7. Convicted on 34 felony counts, demonstrating disregard for the rule of law
+7. Convicted on 34 Felony Counts, Demonstrating Disregard for the Rule of Law

 Document Introduction

 On geopolitical and conflict issues, the report accuses the Trump administration of providing comprehensive support for Israel's military operations in Gaza by accelerating weapons transfers, frequently vetoing ceasefire and humanitarian resolutions at the UN, and cutting funding to agencies like UNRWA.
 The report cites specific data on casualties, displacement, and humanitarian disasters, arguing that these policies directly led to large-scale civilian suffering and undermined the prospects for a just peace.
-Simultaneously, the report analyzes the Trump administration's public overtures to Russia and President Putin and its disparaging attitude towards Ukraine, pointing out that its policy choices lowered the cost of Russian aggression, blurred moral boundaries, and effectively strengthened authoritarianism and territorial revisionism.
+Simultaneously, the report analyzes the Trump administration's public overtures to Russia and President Putin, coupled with its disparaging attitude towards Ukraine, pointing out that its policy choices lowered the cost of Russian aggression, blurred moral boundaries, and effectively strengthened authoritarianism and territorial revisionism.

 Regarding domestic governance and the rule of law, the report focuses on the Trump administration's militaristic tendencies, political polarization strategies, and challenges to the rule of law.
-The report documents in detail the symbolic and substantive move to rename the "Department of Defense" to the more aggressive "Department of War" while seeking a record military budget.
-Furthermore, the report analyzes how its inflammatory rhetoric exacerbated social divisions, eroded democratic norms, and traces the connection between its false statements about election fraud and the January 6, 2021, Capitol riot.
-The report also highlights its use of Immigration and Customs Enforcement (ICE) for high-profile raids and the deployment of the National Guard, which are alleged to be politically motivated actions to intimidate specific cities and communities.
-Finally, the report reiterates the fact that President Trump is the first former/sitting U.S. president to be criminally convicted (on 34 felony counts), which it argues profoundly demonstrates his disregard for legal and accountability systems.
+It documents in detail the symbolic and substantive move to rename the Department of Defense to the more aggressive Department of War while seeking record-breaking military budgets.
+Furthermore, the report analyzes how its inflammatory rhetoric exacerbated social divisions and eroded democratic norms, tracing the connection between its false claims of election fraud and the January 6, 2021, Capitol riot.
+The report also highlights its use of Immigration and Customs Enforcement (ICE) for high-profile raids and the deployment of the National Guard, which have been accused of being politically motivated actions to intimidate specific cities and communities.
+Finally, the report reiterates the fact that President Trump is the first former/sitting U.S. president to be criminally convicted (on 34 felony counts), viewing this as a profound reflection of his disregard for legal and accountability systems.